 Are you thinking about Mother’s Day yet?
 You should be.
-As a small business owner, you should be thinking about your Mother’s Day marketing goals and strategies.
+As a small business owner, you should be thinking about your Mother’s Day marketing goals and strategies well in advance of the actual day.
 After all, with over 85.4 million mothers in the United States and the average person spending over $200 per person on Mother’s Day, you can’t afford to miss out on a slice of this homemade pie.

 Why you should market for Mother’s Day

-With spending in 2020 falling somewhere between $26-$27 billion, if you are a B2C (business to consumer) business, there’s no reason not to market for Mother’s Day.
+If you are a B2C (business-to-consumer) business, there’s no reason not to market for Mother’s Day.

 Mother’s Day marketing ideas by industry